xyproto/tinyxxd/README.md

 `tinyxxd` can be profiled by running `make profile` or benchmarked by running `make bench`.

 `tinyxxd` is a bit faster than `xxd`.
-As the input grows, the performance advantage appears to increasing too.
+As the size of the input data grows, the performance advantage appears to be increasing too.

 ![performance graph](img/graph_by_size.svg)